 The purpose of our research laboratory is to (1) conduct cutting-edge research in fundamental plant science and, by doing so, to (2) educate and train graduate and undergraduate students.

 By looking at the other pages of this website, you will learn about the lab members, our research publications (we are a productive group!), and some of the teaching we are involved in.

 Phone: (780) 492 8511; Email: uwe.hacke at ualberta.ca; Address: 442 Earth Sciences Building, Edmonton, AB T6G 2E3, Canada

 Dr. Hacke is a Canada Research Chair.

-There are opportunities for a new PhD and a new MSc student.
-Starting date is May 2017 for the PhD student and September 2017 for the MSc student.
+There is an opportunity for a new MSc student.
+Starting date is September 2017.
 I am looking for somebody with a background in plant biology and a keen interest in trees and the structure and function of their vascular tissue.
 Send me an email if you have questions about the positions.